-We tailor the solution and manufacture products to your specific requirements.
+We customize and manufacture industrial boilers to meet your specific requirements.

 The O’Brien Energy Waste Heat Recovery System can be used to generate steam or high temperature hot water.
 The energy otherwise wasted can be reused to improve site energy efficiency and reduce the carbon footprint while creating a more sustainable heat plant.
 There are typical combinations of an exhaust gas or waste heat unit with a direct fired steam generator.
 A principal feature of the O’Brien Energy Waste Heat Recovery System is its unique coil design.
 The coil tube is wound in a spiral pattern with closely controlled spacing between turns.
 This provides the desired area to control the velocities of the boiler gases.
 This highly efficient heating surface arrangement minimizes size and weight requirements.